 Not so the women.
 Ah, you gotta love those women!
 Jesus had so empowered them that there was nothing that would keep them away from his side.
 It’s as if they were saying to all those who participated in Jesus’ crucifixion, “Go ahead, make my day!
 Crucify me too!
 I’m not afraid of you anymore!”

-I am reasonably sure you are not going to feel you have anything to offer until you believe how deeply God loves you; how he longs to forgive the sins you cling to as proof that you are not worthy of that love.
+I am reasonably sure you will not feel you have anything to offer until you believe how deeply God loves you and how he longs to forgive the sins you cling to as proof that you are not worthy of that love.
 That was the reality for me.
 Life had convinced me that I was a terrible mistake.
 I deduced that he wasn’t there when I was being abused because he didn’t care, and he undoubtedly hated me for my own sinfulness.

 But then something happened that changed my life.
 It was a pivotal moment that I talked about in my book.
 That moment when God said, “Linda, I was there when you were being abused, suffering right along with you, and I was there every time you sinned.
 But your life will be restored if you turn to me and seek my forgiveness and mercy.
 Your true self – the person I created out of love – will emerge and thrive!
 Just trust me.